-We like to involve people at an early stage of the trial development so that are part of the research.
+We like to involve people at an early stage of the trial development so that they are part of the research team.

 The public get involved in research for a variety reasons.
 Members of the public might have personal knowledge and experience of the research topic or be able to provide a more general perspective.

 In the Centre for Trials Research we involve the public by using their skills to help in the design of patient facing documents such as questionnaires, and participant information leaflets.
 They can also ensure that the methods proposed for the study are acceptable to the potential research participant.
 They make certain that the research question outcome is important to the public and they can also be a voice for the seldom heard groups.

 We like to have at least two research partners assigned to each trial.
 We invite the research partners to our regular Trial Management Group meetings so that they can contribute and ensure that the research is being conducted in an acceptable and sensitive way to the potential research participants.

 This research was funded by the Stand Up To Cancer campaign for Cancer Research UK.